Helmet jellyfish: Habitat and behavior

-The jellyfish is found in depths up to 2700 meters and is adapted to its dark environment.
-Not only have they become adapted and more abundant in darker environments, but they are also found in very opaque and cloudy waters.
-They are found in these deep and dark waters due to the fact that sunlight can be very harmful to adult helmet jellyfish, and even deadlier to younger helmet jellyfish.
-The depth that they can be found at varies throughout the day.
-They're found in abundance at a depth of approximately 13.75 m during the nighttime, and as deep as 150 m during the daytime.
-The abundance of helmet jellyfish at the depth of 150 m during the day time is nearly three times the abundance of them found during the nighttime.
-The jellyfish were also seen as far below the surface as 250 m.
-At this depth, one-third of the total population inhabited the lower water column during daylight while less than 10% were found at the same depths after the sun had gone down.
-This observation of migration shows that they are constantly migrating vertically throughout the depths of water based on the amount of available sunlight at the given time.
-However, they can also be seen commonly at different depths depending on their physical size and age.
-Helmet jellyfish consistently have been found at higher depths, across different locations, if they are smaller in size or are less fit juveniles.
+The helmet jellyfish is found in depths up to 2700 meters and is adapted to its dark environment.
+Not only have they become adapted and more abundant in darker environments, but they are also found in opaque and cloudy waters.
+They are found in these deep and dark waters due to the fact that sunlight can be harmful to adult helmet jellyfish, and even deadlier to younger ones.

+The depth that helmet jellyfish inhabit varies throughout the day.
+They are found in abundance at a depth of approximately 13.75 m during nighttime, and as deep as 150 m during daytime.
+Their abundance at 150 m during daytime is nearly three times than during nighttime.
+Helmet jellyfish were also seen as far below the surface as 250 m.
+At this depth, one-third of the total population inhabited the lower water column during daylight while less than 10% were found at the same depths after sunset.
+This observation shows that they are constantly migrating vertically throughout the depths based on the available sunlight at the time.
+Their presence at different depths also depends on their physical size and age.
+Helmet jellyfish of smaller size or less fit juveniles consistently have been found at higher depths across different locations.

-Through their vertical swimming, the jellyfish can swim several different speeds.
-The majority of their vertical swimming is seen at a speed of <2 cm/s.
-If they are swimming at full speed they can reach over 10 cm/s, but this is only for a short time span.
+Through vertical swimming, the jellyfish can move at various speeds.
+The majority of their vertical swimming is at a speed of <2 cm/s, but can reach over 10 cm/s for a short time span.
 If they do reach this speed, it is assumed that they follow this with a time of no vertical movement.
-In 2017, many helmet jellyfish were caught to be studied to determine their main prey.
-In this experiment it was found that each jellyfish had only an average of five different species of prey in their digestive system.
-The prey in their digestive system was examined as well as the abundance of the prey.
-There was a 27% abundance of copepods, 23% abundance of pteropods, 20% abundance of amphipods, 17% abundance of euphausiids, and a 13% abundance of chaetognaths.
-With a full stomach it turns from the surface back to the depths.
-Other deep-sea inhabitants feed upon its faeces.
-They move by swimming with their tentacles being in an aboral position.
-Their tentacles also have various unique muscles.
-These include longitudinal, ring-, radial-, and diagonal musculatures.
+They move by swimming with their tentacles in an aboral position.
+Their tentacles also have various unique muscles, including longitudinal, ring-, radial-, and diagonal musculatures.
 The two most unique are the longitudinal and the diagonal musculature.
-The longitudinal is used for consuming prey by moving very quickly to the jellyfishes mouth.
-The diagonal is used for the corkscrew reaction that is used in order to obtain and capture prey.
+The longitudinal is used for consuming prey by moving very quickly to the jellyfish's mouth.
+The diagonal is used for the corkscrew reaction used to obtain and capture prey.
+With a full stomach it returns from the surface back to the depths.
+Other deep-sea inhabitants may feed upon its faeces.

+In 2017, helmet jellyfish were caught to be studied to determine their main prey.
+In this experiment it was found that each had only an average of five different prey species in their digestive system.
+The prey in their digestive system was examined as well as their relative abundance.
+There was a 27% presence of copepods, 23% of pteropods, 20% of amphipods, 17% of euphausiids, and 13% of chaetognaths.